 Allergy is a result of the immune system—after at least one previous encounter—mistaking an otherwise harmless substance for an invader, such as a virus.
 The first step in this allergic cascade is called sensitization.
 It’s believed that during infancy, when the immune system is still learning the ropes, children who are genetically susceptible to allergies are more likely to become sensitized to peanut protein, for example, simply by inhaling or absorbing it through the skin (say, as an ingredient in diaper cream).
 If we delay feeding babies peanuts, they’re more likely to encounter it this way.
 Indeed, in Israel, where Bamba, a peanut snack, is commonly fed to babies, the rate of peanut allergy is much lower than in North America.

 Thankfully, researchers are aggressively searching for solutions.
 Here in Canada, Toronto’s Hospital for Sick Children has expanded its research into food allergies, recruiting several prominent scientists in the field.
-“I believe we [the research community] will probably find cures to some food allergies within the next decade,” says Eyal Grunebaum, head of immunology and allergy at Sick Kids.
+“I believe we [the] will probably find cures to some food allergies within the next decade,” says Eyal Grunebaum, head of immunology and allergy at Sick Kids.
 And in fact, a recent discovery suggests that a way to reverse the upward trend in peanut allergies is already within reach.

 It’s a pretty major piece of information, and there’s more.
 Here’s some new hope for families struggling to keep their allergic children safe.

 Status: Coming soon

 The conventional wisdom—to delay introducing problematic foods like peanuts, milk and eggs—might be completely wrong.
 As a recent UK study shows, it’s likely possible to sharply reduce the odds of peanut allergy in high-risk kids simply by giving them a taste of it much sooner.